Shegzimus/Shegzimus/README.md

 ## Welcome to My Profile!

 Hi there!
-I'm Oluwasegun, a data pipeline engineer passionate about leveraging cloud infrastructure to build robust data solutions.
+I'm Oluwasegun but you can just call me Victor.
+I'm a data pipeline engineer passionate about leveraging cloud infrastructure to build robust data solutions.

 ## Skills